Best AI Tools for Applying to Jobs in Europe: A Safe, DACH-Friendly Playbook

 Clarify skill storyLLMs (ChatGPT, Claude)Invented experience, buzzword overload

-CV & LinkedIn optimizationResume optimizersOverly generic language, wrong region format
+CV & LinkedIn optimizationResume optimizersOverly generic language, wrong regional format

 Cover letter draftingLLM + Europass-style structureWeak motivation, missing company specifics